MAFA Constitution – 2019

 - Tie-breakers – Use the actual NFL tie-breakers to break ties for playoffs and draft order.

-- Each division winner will qualify for the playoffs, and each conference will have two wild card teams.
+- Each division winner will qualify for the playoffs, and each conference will have three wild card teams.
 Wild card teams will use the same tie-breaker rules as explained above with the exception of item c, division record.
 Teams will be seeded using the tie-breakers listed above with division winners holding seeds 1, 2 and 3.
-Wild cards hold positions 4 and 5.
+Wild cards hold positions 4, 5 and 6.

-- The first round of the playoffs will consist of the wild card teams playing each other.
-The home team for this game will be the team with the higher seed.
+- The first round of the playoffs will consist of the 3rd seeded division winner and the three wild card teams playing each other.
+The home teams for these games will be the teams with the higher seed.

-- The second round of the playoffs will consist of the winner of the wild card game playing the division winner with the 1st seed; the division winner with the 2nd seed will host the division winner with the 3rd seed.
+- The second round of the playoffs will consist of the lowest seeded winner of the wild card round playing the division winner with the 1st seed; the division winner with the 2nd seed will host the highest seeded winner of the wild card round.

 - The League Championship will be played with the Rooney team as the home team in even years, the Halas team as the home team in odd years.
 The game will be played in the stadium of the current year’s real life Super Bowl.